Bell Labs Prize

 Each year, the Bell Labs Prize recognizes game-changing innovations in science, technology, engineering and mathematics.

-Geared toward innovative proposals that look to solve broader societal and humanistic challenges, the competition continues Nokia Bell Labs’ rich tradition of finding solutions to some of the greatest challenges facing the information and telecommunications industry.
+Geared toward innovative proposals that look to solve broader societal and humanistic challenges, the competition continues Nokia Bell Labs‘ rich tradition of finding solutions that have a transformative impact on the information and telecommunication industry.

 Imagine the future and we will help you invent it with cash prizes that can help propel your idea forward.
 In addition, all three winners are considered for opportunities to work alongside Nokia Bell Labs researchers to further explore their ideas.

 The competition is open to anyone in the participating countries who meets the eligibility requirements.
-From the hundreds of applications we receive, five and seven finalists are selected to compete for three prizes in mid-November in front of a panel of renowned experts and industry leaders.
+From the hundreds of applications we receive, five to seven finalists are selected to compete for three prizes in mid-November in front of a panel of renowned experts and industry leaders.
 The prizes awarded: $100,000 (grand prize), $50,000 (second place) and $25,000 (third place), will be paid directly to the prize winners.
 During the final stage, we will assign a Nokia Bell Labs Research Partner (BLRP) to help you strengthen your proposal to maximize your chances of winning the prize.
 Your proposal will be judged based on a credible proof-of-concept or set of results that validate the full potential of the innovation.